 First published on Purple Clover.

-I have no doubt I helped destroy my daughter’s faith in God, although I still believe.
+I have no doubt I helped destroy my daughter’s faith in God, although I myself, still believe in God, god, in some form or another.

 As Tina grew up, my higher power shifted from a His Will Be Done Christian to a genderless “divine force in the universe” with good intentions and a wry sense of humor.
 It’s pretty hard for kids to grab on to God when God is radiant healing energy crossed with Mother Theresa and George Carlin.